 We have an even more personal example — think about the last time you bought a car.
 Of course, you looked at the specs: MPG, seating and trunk space, safety ratings, and so on, but that’s not what made you open your wallet for the down payment.
 There was something that you wanted, a desire or vision of your future self enjoying the vehicle.
 You liked the color, the smell of the leather interior, the fantasy of taking the engine at full speed.

 But, can you remember what got you to the dealership in the first place?
 Why did you choose that specific dealership?
 It was likely a marketer that helped you make that initial decision and they didn’t use informative marketing.

 Many small and growing businesses believe they just need to get the message in front of more people and those people will care about and believe your message.
-In the information age, this is hardly the case for success.
+In the information age, informative marketing is hardly the case for success.

 What We Do Differently